The Real Reason Our Statues Are Under Attack

 Slavery has certainly been one of the great evils of world history.
 But it has also been one of the most common.
-Just about every major civilization in the history of the world has had slavery.

 In the Dark Ages, slave trade was rife.
 At the turn of the millennium a.d.
 1000, about half a million slaves were being traded between Europe and Asia each year.